jeffschoonover416/jeffschoonover.dev-source/posts/2020/09/code-block-syntax-highlighting.md

 }
 ```

-The only thing left to do is import your chosen prismjs theme into your `styles.css` file, which is in your src folder:
+The only thing left to do is import your chosen prismjs theme into your `styles.css` file, which is in your src folder.
+Be sure to put the import (and all other imports) at the very top of the file before any other css:

 ```css
 /* styles.css */